ElektraInitiative/libelektra/src/plugins/crypto/README.md

 GPG is a runtime dependency for all crypto plugin variants.
 Either the `gpg` or the `gpg2` binary should be installed when using the plugin.
-Note that `gpg2` will be prefered if both versions are available.
+Note that `gpg2` will be preferred if both versions are available.
 The GPG binary can be configured in the plugin configuration as `/gpg/bin` (see _GPG Configuration_ below).
 If no such configuration is provided, the plugin will look at the PATH environment variable to find the GPG binaries.